 Finally, the fifth recommendation provides education and training actions and models to increase equity in the peer review process itself.
 Suggestions include providing bias awareness or diversity training for editors and reviewers, educating editors on resources that promote diverse research methods and transparent reporting standards, and promoting style guides on avoiding bias in language.
 Other ideas include coaching reviewers to be on the lookout for noninclusive language.

 I encourage you to read the toolkit in detail and focus on the recommendations that you believe your editors are ready to implement.
 All new editors like to be seen as innovative and progressive when they take the reins.
 Finally, it’s important to remember that all authors should be beneficiaries of equitable peer review.
-Feedback during the peer review process results in strengthening results, designing future research, and improving patient care, in the case of medical journals.
+Feedback during the peer review process results in strengthening results, designing future research and, in the case of medical journals, improving patient care.

 Translations of this toolkit in Spanish and Portuguese will be coming soon.